New Congress, all-GOP, same political divisions

 “We’re committing to stay as long as it takes to get this done because the president has promised this to the people, we’ve promised it to the American people,” Meadows said.
 “So whether the vote is tonight, tomorrow or five days from here, the president will get a victory because I believe we all want to negotiate in good faith and deliver on the promise for the president.”

-If the Freedom Caucus falls in line, they can help hand Trump a major victory on health care, boosting the president’s standing to take on other tough issues.
+If the Freedom Caucus falls in line, it can help hand Trump a major victory on health care, boosting the president’s standing to take on other tough issues.

-If they stand defiant, they can kill the Republican heath care bill while raising fundamental questions about the GOP’s ability to govern in Washington, even with a 237-193 House majority (there are five vacancies).
+If it stands defiant, it can kill the Republican heath care bill while raising fundamental questions about the GOP’s ability to govern in Washington, even with a 237-193 House majority (there are five vacancies).

 “In my view this is the first real test of whether we’re a governing party — and it’s a pretty big test,” said Kevin Cramer, R-N.D., who supports the bill.